Blog

 The blog should answer practical pre-download questions

 The NgSense blog exists to answer practical questions that people search before they download.
-That means setup guides, workflow explainers, product updates, and trust-building local-first content should all lead naturally back into the product pages, compatibility checks, and support surface.
+Start with the source type: RTSP viewer on Mac, USB microscope or endoscope first connection, macOS camera permission, or download path choice.
+Those guides should lead naturally back into product pages, compatibility checks, and support.

 Each article should be easy to scan, easy to quote, and easy to connect to a real next step.
 The goal is not volume for its own sake.
 The goal is useful content that helps global users decide whether ScopeDock fits their workflow.